-Introduction: Soaring Eagle Wind Chime From Palm Tree
+Introduction: From Palm Tree Trimmings to Soaring Eagle Wind Chime

 I had so much fun making a jumping deer from our yard palm cuttings that I decided to make a soaring eagle with a wind chime added to complete the look.
 Hope you decide to put your yard trash into making something beautiful for your home too!